Michael Crabtree: 2011 season

 Crabtree suffered a broken foot during player-only off-season workouts in 2011.
-He received surgery and missed the entire preseason.
+He underwent surgery and missed the entire preseason.
 In the first game of the regular season against the Seahawks, he was still not fully recovered from his injury and sat out the second half of that game and the next game against the Dallas Cowboys.
 Crabtree caught his first touchdown of the season in a 20–10 win against the Cleveland Browns.
 His second touchdown reception occurred in a home game against the St. Louis Rams on a 52-yard pass from Alex Smith.
 In the final game of the regular season in St. Louis, Crabtree recorded the first multi-touchdown game of his NFL career with two touchdown receptions, one of which came from kicker David Akers on a fake field goal.
 Crabtree finished the season with a career-high in both receptions (72) and receiving yards (874).
 In the playoffs, Crabtree caught a five-yard touchdown pass in the Divisional Round against the New Orleans Saints to give the 49ers an early 14–0 lead.
 However, in the Saints game and NFC Championship against the New York Giants, he totaled only five receptions for 28 yards.